Kate Fodor: Playwriting

+Awards

 Fodor was a 2013 Guggenheim fellow in playwriting and has been a fellow at the Playwrights Center in Minneapolis, a resident playwright at New Dramatists in New York and a member of the New Play Frontiers program at People's Light & Theater Company in Malvern, Pennsylvania.
 She has taught playwriting at the University of Pennsylvania.

+Television

 As a television writer, Fodor has developed pilots for AMC and Starz.
+She produced and wrote episodes of the series The_Marvelous_Mrs._Maisel, and produced and wrote one episode of Julia.